-Some snapshots of the trajectory are given in Fig. 13.
+Snapshots of the trajectory are given in Fig. 13.

-Acknowledgements The MGS project would not have developed without the participation of, and the fruitful interactions with many colleagues.
-The authors are pleased to thanks F. Delaplace and H. Klaudel at the U. of Evry, A. Lesne at U. Pierre & Marie Curie Paris, P. Prusinkiewicz at the U. of Calgary, S. Stepney at the U. of York.
-We especially express our gratitude to the colleagues that make possible the development of the spatial computing initiative (www.spatial-computing.org): J. Beal at BBN, L. Maignan at U. of Paris-Est, F. Gruau at U. of Paris-Sud, S. Dulman at Delft U., R. Doursat at the Institute for Complex Systems in Paris, and many, many others.
-This research is supported in part by the ANR BLANC SynBioTIC project, the U. of Paris-Est, the UMR STMS 9912 IRCAM - CNRS and the INRIA RepMus team.
+Acknowledgements The MGS project would not have "grown" without the participation of, and the fruitful interactions with many colleagues.
+The authors are especially grateful to F. Delaplace and H. Klaudel at the Université d'Evry, A. Lesne at Université Pierre & Marie Curie (Paris 6) P. Prusinkiewicz at the University of Calgary, S. Stepney at the University of York, UK.
+We also express our gratitude to the colleagues that made possible the development of the spatial computing initiative (www.spatial-computing.org): J. Beal at BBN Technologies, L. Maignan at Université Paris-Est Créteil, F. Gruau at Université Paris-Sud, Orsay, S. Dulman at TU Delft, R. Doursat at the Complex Systems Institute, Paris Ile-de-France, and many others.
+This research is supported in part by the French ANR grant "SynBioTIC" 2010-BLAN-0307-03, Université Paris-Est Créteil, IRCAM (CNRS, UMR STMS 9912) and the RepMus Team at INRIA.